-- 1.4.3.1.
-State funds. - 1.4.3.2.
-The Mental Health Block Grant. - 1.4.3.3.
-The Substance Abuse, Prevention, and Treatment Block Grant. - 1.4.3.4.
-Projects for Assistance in Transition from Homelessness (PATH) Program - 1.4.3.5.
-Title XX Social Services Block Grant. - 1.4.3.6.
-Ready For Work. - 1.4.4.
-All individuals in Georgia are eligible for GCAL services as delineated in Section 6.
-GCAL. - 1.4.5.
-Non-covered Populations: Up through March 2, 2014, the DBHDD was the delegated authority for covering Medicaid FFS BH services for foster care youth; however, effective March 3, 2014, these covered lives will be managed through a new DCH managed care initiative for foster care, adoption assistance (previously served by the Georgia Families Program), and some selected juvenile justice-involved youth (previously served by the Georgia Families Program).
+- 1.4.3.1 State funds. - 1.4.3.2 The Mental Health Block Grant. - 1.4.3.3 The Substance Abuse, Prevention, and Treatment Block Grant. - 1.4.3.4 Projects for Assistance in Transition from Homelessness (PATH) Program - 1.4.3.5 Title XX Social Services Block Grant. - 1.4.3.6 Ready For Work. - 1.4.4 All individuals in Georgia are eligible for GCAL services as delineated in Section 6.
+GCAL. - 1.4.5 Non-covered Populations: Effective March 3, 2014, these covered lives will be managed through a new DCH managed care initiative for foster care, adoption assistance (previously served by the Georgia Families Program), and some selected juvenile justice-involved youth (previously served by the Georgia Families Program).
 This new DCH-administered program is titled Georgia Families 360°.
-Because of the timing of the release of this procurement, many DBHDD documents may still reflect that the DBHDD covers these youth, but it is not expected that this coverage will apply at the time of Contract.

-1.5.
-Overview of Administrative Services Organization (ASO) Functions and Responsibilities
+1.5 Overview of Administrative Services Organization (ASO) Functions and Responsibilities